Heidi J. Hynes, OTR/L

 Callie Batts, OTR/L

-Callie is a pediatric occupational therapist with over ten years of experience, dedicated to empowering children with neurodevelopmental, sensory, and behavioral differences.
-She views behavior as a valuable form of communication and embraces each child’s unique strengths.
-Callie's approach is play-centered and relationship-based, fostering connections that honor neurodiversity.
-She is committed to creating a supportive environment that reduces stress for children and their families, helping them thrive in their own authentic ways.
+Callie is a pediatric occupational therapist and mother of two young children, with over a decade of clinical experience supporting children with neurodevelopmental, sensory, and behavioral differences.
+She views behavior as a meaningful form of communication and is dedicated to recognizing and nurturing each child’s unique strengths.
+Her practice is rooted in a play-based, relationship-centered approach that fosters meaningful connections and promotes neurodiversity-affirming care.
+Callie is committed to reducing stress for children and their families

 Education: Master of Science in Occupational Therapy - San José State University, Bachelor of Arts in Psychology - University of Washington